springernature/frontend-playbook/accessibility/tools.md

 ## Automated testing

 Automated accessibility testing can be used to detect the most common accessibility problems.
 This is only the first step in the process; you MUST NOT rely on automated testing as your sole method of verification!
+None of these tools on their own will catch every error.
+Even by combining all of them, it's still possible to produce an inaccessible webpage.

+Terrill Thompson [compared several of the most popular tools](http://terrillthompson.com/blog/730) which should give you some idea of the scale of the problem.
 The GDS Accessibility team ran an experiment in 2017 to [audit the performance of a large number of available automated accessibility testing tools](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/).
 They found that the highest number of errors that one tool was able to detect was 40%.
 The majority of the tools fell into the 20%-30% range.

+You MUST NOT rely on these accessibility tools as your sole safeguard for accessibility testing.

 ### Pa11y and axe